groundctrl/shopping_mall/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Spree application's Gemfile:

     gem 'shopping_mall'

-And then execute:

-    $ bundle install
+Run the bundle command to install it

-Add an initializer with:

-    ShoppingMall.configure do |config|
-      config.elevator = 'Subdomain'
-    end

-Add this to application.rb:

-    config.middleware.insert_before(
-      'ActiveRecord::ConnectionAdapters::ConnectionManagement',
-      'ShoppingMall::Escalator'
-    )

-...
+After you install ShoppingMall you'll need to run the generator:

+    rails generate shopping_mall:install

 ## Testing